 In the Sample Events table, copy the “LastModifiedHostTS” field and copy it into your events table.
 Notice that this is an Auto-Enter field, which Replaces Existing Values.

-Copy three scripts in the Refresh Folder from the example file:
+Copy four scripts in the Refresh Folder from the example file:

 Set an “On First Window Open” script trigger for the file: